ccarner/COMP90082-RS-2021/backend/README.md

 One is by using npm, and the other is by using Docker.
 Though docker is a promising technique for deploying system, most of the public space requires money.
 Therefore, we do not consider this method for deploying the system.
+Currently, the system has been deployed to The Melbourne Research Cloud (https://docs.cloud.unimelb.edu.au/)

 ### 1. Setting up the backend system